eSuminski/2111PWA/StudyGuides/DevOps_study_guide.md

 3. Verify your auto scaling group
 4. Customize your autoscaling plan
     - You can schedule scaling, set dynamic scaling, or predictive scaling
+### Elastic Block Store
+Elastic Block Stores are like portable harddrives for your EC2 instances.
+You can move them between instances, and they can persist even if you shut down all your instances.
+You can dynamically change their size, and you only pay for what you use.
+They are tied to specific Available zones, and can only be used by instances within those zones.
+You can get around this by saving "snapshots" of your EBS to an S3 bucket.
+Snapshots are incremental backups, meaning only the blocks on the device that have changed after your most recent snapshot are saved.

+How to create an EBS:

+1. Sign into AWS using your administrator account.
+2. Navigate to the EC2 Console.
+3. Choose a EC2 setup region from the Region drop-down list at the top of the page.
+4. Select Volumes in the Navigation pane.
+5. Click Create Volume.
+6. Click Create.
+7. Choose Actions, then Create Snapshot.
+8 Type name_you_want.Backup in the Name field, type enter a description in the Description field, and then click Create.
+9. Click Close.
+The volume is ready to use.
 ### AMI

 Amazon Machine Images are like the blueprints for instances: they contain the data and specifics you want to create your instances.
 They contain the following:
 - One or more EBS snapshots.
 - Launch permissions that control which AWS accounts can use the AMI to launch instances.